-A dedicated GIS team from Halff Associates organized and analyzed this data for the Trinity Region, identified additional data sources needed to meet the TWDB's objectives and used all of the data to prepare the illustrative maps included in this report.
+The RFPG's dedicated GIS experts organized and analyzed this data for the Trinity Region, identified additional data sources needed to meet the TWDB's objectives, and used the data to prepare the illustrative maps included in this report.

-To supplement the data provided by the TWDB, Halff Associates, Inc. also developed a Data Collection Tool (survey) for individuals with flood related responsibilities.
-At least three recipients from each community received this detailed survey to increase response rates.
-Respondents provided contact information and flood-related responsibilities, verified flood information that had already been collected, responded to questions to support the development of the regional flood plan, and verified and provided geospatial data through data uploads and web maps.
-An interactive web map allowed survey respondents to draw in both problem areas and proposed projects that were not included in other information about the region.
+To supplement the data provided by the TWDB, the RFPG also developed a data collection tool (survey) for entities with flood-related responsibilities.
+At least three recipients in flood-related roles from each community received this detailed survey to increase community response rates.
+Respondents provided contact information and their flood-related responsibilities, verified flood information that had already been collected, responded to questions to support the development of the regional flood plan, and verified and provided geospatial data through data uploads.
+An interactive web map allowed survey respondents to draw in problem areas and proposed projects that were not included in other information about the region.